hamadro/nextend-accordion-menu/readme.txt

 5. Screenshot from the theme management, set everything without CSS coding.

 == Changelog ==

+= 9.1.16 =
+* Fix: Decimal point fix in animations

+= 9.1.15 =
+* Fix: Memory optimalization

+= 9.1.13 =
+* Feature: Tooltip for mouseover for opening and closing icon

 = 9.1.12 =
 * Fix: Submenu branch auto opening failed in some cases (for example with Gecka submenu)